-What makes this baked ziti a step above the others is that it’s truly homemade.
-Between the mouthwatering homemade sauce, the juicy Italian sausage, and the creamy ricotta mixture, every element of this baked pasta dinner is pretty much from scratch – and it shows with each bite.
+What makes this baked ziti a step above the others is that it’s homemade.
+Between the mouthwatering homemade sauce, the juicy Italian sausage, and the creamy ricotta mixture, you have full control over every element of this baked pasta dinner.

 There are no corners to be cut in this recipe, but don’t worry!
 The steps here are still wonderfully simple, can be prepped ahead of time, and it still fits nicely into my category of easy weeknight dinners.

 One of the best aspects of baked ziti is how family friendly it is.
 You can adjust the spice level of the Italian sausage mixture to best suit your family’s needs, but other than that, this dinner recipe is delightfully kid friendly!

 If you’re a busy parent, you can easily make this meal ahead of time as dinner prep and keep it in your refrigerator or freezer until you’re ready to eat it.
 Whether you have a big family or just want to make enough for the week, this baked ziti is perfect for just about everybody!

 Pasta – Ziti is obviously the most common pasta to choose, but penne, fusilli, or rigatoni will also work.

 Olive Oil – you can use a mild and smooth olive oil or another neutral oil like avocado oil.

 Garlic – It’s important to use fresh garlic, not pre-minced.